Short DNA Trace Read Lengths

 - End of the trace is "messy" with "rough" looking peaks

-- Trace signal ends abruptly before base 800 on 36cm array traces and before base 1000 on 50cm array traces.
+- Trace signal ends abruptly before base 800 on 36 cm array traces and before base 1000 on 50 cm array traces.

-Causes of short DNA sequencing read lengths
+Causes of short or weak DNA sequencing reads

 - Too much template DNA